jeromecoupe/iad_jekyll_introduction/jekyll_introduction_en.md

 Jekyll will also give you access to other global variables related to your pages, posts and collections.
 Here are the ones you will probably be using the most:

-- `site.pages`: gives you an array of all your pages
+- `site.pages`: an array of all your pages
-- `site.collections`: gives you an array of all your collections and of [their attributes](http://jekyllrb.com/docs/collections/#collections)
+- `site.collections`: an array of all your collections and of [their attributes](http://jekyllrb.com/docs/collections/#collections)
 - `site.data`: an array containing the data loaded from the data files located in the `_data` directory.
 To access the data in an individual file, simply use `site.data.filename`.
 - `site.categories.CATEGORY`: an array of all posts in the CATEGORY categories. `site.categories.work` will get you an array of all posts in the "work" category.
-This only works for posts, not for items in any other collections.
+This only works for `posts`, not for items in any other collections.
 - `site.tags.TAG`: an array of all posts to which the TAG tag is applied. `site.tags.jekyll` will get you an array of all posts to which the "jekyll" tag has been applied.
-This only works for posts, not for items in any other collections.
+This only works for `posts`, not for items in any other collections.

-#### Variables in pages
+#### Variables in pages, posts and collection documents

-As mentioned earlier, custom variables defined via individual YAML Front Matter or via YAML Front Matter defaults can be accessed using dot notation on the `page` variable.
+As mentioned earlier, custom variables defined via individual YAML Front Matter or via YAML Front Matter defaults for `pages`, `posts` and collection documents can be accessed using dot notation on the `page` variable.
 So, if a `test` variable is defined in the YAML Front Matter, you can access it in the body of that file using `page.test`.
-Those custom variables will also be available in any layout file that page references as well.
+Those custom variables will also be available in any layout file that page references.

 On top of the variables you create, [Jekyll automatically creates some variables](http://jekyllrb.com/docs/variables/#page-variables) for your posts, pages and collection documents and makes them available to Liquid.
 Here are the main ones:

-- `page.title`: the post or page title
+- `page.title`: the page, post or document title.
-- `page.content`: the content of the page.
+- `page.content`: the content of the page, post or document.
 The part of the page the special `{{ content }}` variable will display in a layout.
 - `page.date`: the date assigned to the collection document.
 Can either be set using the file name or using, YAML Front Matter or YAML Front Matter Default variables.
-- `page.categories`: the list of the categories assigned to the post.
-This only works for posts, not for items in any other collections.
-- `page.tags`: the list of the tags assigned to the post.
-This only works for posts, not for items in any other collections.
+- `page.url`: the URL of the Post without the domain, but with a leading slash, e.g. `/2008/12/14/my-post.html`.
+- `page.next`: the next post relative to the position of the current post in `site.posts`.
+Returns `nil` for the last entry.
+- `page.previous`: the previous post relative to the position of the current post in `site.posts`.
+Returns `nil` for the first entry.

 #### Configuration variables